Equifax data breach: How to right now claim $125 in the FTC settlement

 7 best Prime Day shopping tips: Master these to snag the best deals on July 15.

-Discuss: Equifax data breach: How to claim $125 in the FTC settlement now
+Discuss: Equifax data breach: How to claim $125 now in FTC settlement

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.